jdtulkk/thedoppelg/README.md

 - 👋 Hi, I’m @thedoppelg
-- 👀 I’m interested in learning all I can about computers & software development
+- 👀 I’m interested in learning all I can about computers, software development, & web development
 - 🌱 I’m currently a computer science major
 - 💞️ I’m looking to collaborate on anything I can that will challenge me and help me grow
 - 📫 How to reach me Jordan.tulkki@yahoo.com